graphile/worker/website/docs/contributing.md

 ### Docker Compose

-Some people run their Graphile Worker development environments in Docker.
+Some people run their Graphile Worker development environments in Docker Compose.
+If this is you, please contribute back fixes to the setup, because our lead maintainer does not use it.

 The `docker-compose.yml` file starts a minimal setup with a `db` container containing a Postgres database and an `app` container that is similar to running in CLI mode.